 Symbolic or Literal?

-For example, in Daniel 2 and 7 we find four kingdoms and that number is literal.
-Other numbers in these chapters (such as the seven kingdoms in Revelation 17 and the four heads of the leopard) are literal.
+For example, in Daniel 2 and 7, we find four kingdoms, and that number is literal.
+The four heads of the leopard are also literal as they represent the four kingdoms that emerged out of Alexander’s empire.
 The eleventh horn, the Antichrist, is also clearly literal.
 If the eleventh horn is literal, why would the other ten be symbolic?

 Who are the Ten Kings?

-When it comes to identifying the nations where these ten kings will come from we must first know the general location of the Antichrist’s empire.
-Many Christians believe that the Antichrist will come from a revived Roman Empire so the ten kings will need to be European.[5]
+When it comes to identifying the nations where these ten kings will come from, we must first know the general location of the Antichrist’s empire.
+The most common belief is that the Antichrist will come from a revived Roman Empire.
+This means that the ten kings will need to be European.[5]
 In recent decades, the European Union has gained attention for possibly being related to this part of prophecy.[6]

 East-West Division

-The fourth kingdom, which I believe is the Islamic Caliphate, was represented by the legs of iron and naturally they emerged from the thighs.
-This seems to imply heavily that five of the kings will emerge from the western portion (Ptolemaic) of the old Caliphate while five will emerge from eastern division (Seleucids).
+The fourth kingdom was represented by the legs of iron, and naturally emerged from the thighs.
+This seems to imply heavily that five of the kings will emerge from the western portion (Ptolemaic) and the other five will emerge from the eastern division (Seleucids).
 This means that five of the ten kings will emerge from the area around Israel westwards into northern Africa.
 The other five will rise from the eastern sections of the biblical world (see below for a more detailed discussion of this).

 The Western Kings and the Three that were Uprooted

 When discussing the three kings that are uprooted, we run into a possible contradiction.
-Daniel 7:8, 20, and 24 say that the Antichrist will subdue three kings yet Revelation 17 says that all ten of them follow the Antichrist.
+Daniel 7:8, 20, and 24 say that the Antichrist will subdue three kings, yet Revelation 17 says that all ten of them follow the Antichrist.
 Why would the Antichrist conquer three of his followers?
-How could there be ten nations that follow the Antichrist if three have been taken out?
+How could ten nations follow the Antichrist if three have been taken out?
 Wouldn’t that make them “the seven kings”?

 7:8 says, “three of the first horns were uprooted before it.”
 The Aramaic Aqar, translated “uprooted,” refers to plucking something up by its roots.
 It has to do with tearing something up; destroying it.
 This word is pointing to the fact that the Antichrist is tearing these rulers out of their respective countries.